RL

 Local Models

-To evaluate a SFT or RL checkpoint, start an inference server with the model being the base model that you started training from and specify the directory containing the weight checkpoints with--weights-dir.
+To evaluate a training checkpoints, start an inference server with the model being the base model that you started training from and specify the directory containing the weight checkpoints with--weights-dir.

 --no-eval-base and to evaluate only specific steps, set --steps as a comma-separated list of integers representing the steps to evaluate.
 For example,